ysdn2018/the-next-website/src/content/graduates/sara-qarizada.md

 verb: Influencing
 noun: Change
 intro: >-
-  As a multidisciplinary designer, Sara’s interests have always been tied to trying to make the world a better place through helping others.
+  As a multi-disciplinary designer, Sara’s interests have always been tied to trying to make the world a better place through helping others.
 She believes the combination of using design thinking to try and solve or better combat social issues is very powerful.
 Designers have the potential to design spaces